Martingale transport with homogeneous stock movements: Examples

 \subsection{Discrete model}

-Consider a discrete model where $\mu_t$ is the uniform distribution on the set $\{100-t, 100-t+2, ..., 100+t\}$ for $t=1, ..., 9$.
-So the support of the marginals is the same as in a binomial model where the stock starts at $100$ at time point $1$ and can either go up or down by $1$ each period.
+Consider a discrete model where $\mu_t$ is the uniform distribution on the set $\{100-t, 100-t+2, \ldots, 100+t\}$ for $t=1, \ldots, 9$.\footnote{So for $t=0$ the set is $\{100\}$, for $t=1$ the set is $\{99, 101\}$, for $t=2$ the set is $\{98, 100, 102\}$, and so on.} So the support of the marginals is the same as in a binomial model where the stock starts at $100$ at time point $0$ and can either go up or down by $1$ each period.
 The financial instrument is a forward start option, $f(S) = (S_{9}-S_8)^+$.
-First, we solve the model using just the data (i.e.~marginal distributions) from time points $t=8, 9$ (time steps used $= 2$).
-Then, we gradually increase the information that is used, by adding the marginal information from $t=7$ (time steps used $= 3$), $t=6$, etc.~until all marginals $\mu_1, ..., \mu_{9}$ are included (time steps used $= 9$).
+First, we solve the model using just the data (i.e., marginal distributions) from time points $t=8, 9$ (two time steps used).
+Then, we gradually increase the information that is used, by adding the marginal information from $t=7$ (three time steps used), $t=6$, etc.~until all marginals $\mu_1, \ldots, \mu_{9}$ are included (nine time steps used).
 The results are reported in Figure \ref{fig:binomial}.
-On the left, we see that without the homogeneity assumption, the bounds do not get sharper with additional information used.
+On the left, we see that without the homogeneity assumption, the bounds do not get sharper with inclusion of additional information.
 With the added assumption of homogeneity however, the bounds tighten drastically.
+As seen in Figure \ref{fig:binomial}, the bounds only tighten once every second increment of additional information.
+The reason for this is the support of the marginals: Indeed, the only transition probability that actually matters for pricing the financial instrument $f$ is the one from $t=8$ to $t=9$.
+So the relevant kernel lives on the support of $\mu_8$.
+Hence only by adding marginal information $\mu_t$ which shares support with $\mu_8$, the bounds tighten, see also Remark \ref{rem:support}.
+While in this example the bounds merely tighten drastically, there is no guarantee in general that including many time steps coupled with the homogeneity assumption does not lead to infeasibility.